day8/re-frame-async-flow-fx/README.md

-When one of the asynchronous startup tasks fails, we must be able to stop the normal boot sequence and put the application in a satisfactory failed state, explaining to the user what went wrong (Eg: "No Internet connection" or "Couldn't load user portfolio").
+When one of the asynchronous startup tasks fails, we must be able to stop the normal boot sequence and put the application in a satisfactory failed state, sending necessary logs and explaining to the user what went wrong - eg: "No Internet connection" or "Couldn't load user portfolio".

-#### Efficiency
+### Efficiency

 And then, of course, there's the familiar pull of efficiency.

 We want our app to boot in the shortest possible amount of time.
-So any asynchronous tasks which could be done in parallel, should be done in parallel.
+So any asynchronous tasks which can be done in parallel, must be done in parallel.

-So the boot process is seldom linear, one task after an another.
-Instead, it involves dependencies like:  when task1 has finished, we can start task2, task3 and task4 in parallel.
+The boot process is seldom linear, one task after an another.
+Instead, it involves dependencies like:  when task1 has finished, start all of task2, task3 and task4 in parallel.
 And task5 can be started only when both task2 and task3 has completed successfully.
 And task6 can start when task3 alone has completed, but we really don't care if it finishes properly - it is non essential to a working app.